 LIBERAL STUDIES MINOR FOR BACHELOR OF ARTS DEGREE: MONTESSORI THOUGHT

-Students must meet with their advisor and with the Montessori Education program director as early in their academic career as possible.
+Students must meet with their advisor and with the Montessori Education Program Coordinator as early in their academic career as possible.
 Undergraduate students who think they might be interested in teaching as a career may take courses in the Kalmanovitz School of Education with the permission of their advisor and the course instructor.

 Required Course Early Childhood Education Focus

 In addition to the general liberal studies requirements, including EDUC 119 and EDUC 144 (Cognitive Development), the Minor requires 3 courses and .5 credit (undergraduate courses are measured in credits; graduate courses are measured in units) course from the list of electives.

 Required Credits (3)

 - MONT 161 - Montessori Philosophy in a Cultural Context, 1 credit